-Every year, on the anniversary of the terrorist attacks of September 11th, we remember the wonderful privilege we have in sharing stories of hope and re-building.
-We also know that many other authors, illustrators, and publishers have worked hard to create resources that can aid parents, teachers, and librarians in talking to children about September 11th.
+Every year on the anniversary of the terrorist attacks of September 11th, we remember the wonderful privilege we have in sharing stories of hope and re-building.
+We also know that many other authors, illustrators, publishers, and educators have worked hard to create resources that can aid parents, teachers, and librarians in talking to children about September 11th.
 So while we are thrilled to share books like Seven and a Half Tons of Steel and 14 Cows for America with everyone, we also want to point you in the right direction for whatever age group or type of book you might need.
-Check out our contributions to the great storytelling about the events of 9/11 and after, and the contributions of the many different artists who have made it easier for kids to learn about the history of this nation.
+Check out our contributions to the great storytelling about the events of 9/11 and after, and the contributions of the many different people who have made it easier for kids to learn about the history of this nation.

 The USS New York is big like other navy ships, and it sails like other navy ships, but there is something special about this navy ship.

 Following the events of September 11, 2001, a beam from the World Trade Center Towers was given to the United States Navy.
 The beam was driven from New York to a foundry in Louisiana, where the seven and a half tons of steel, which had once been a beam in the World Trade Center, became a navy ship’s bow.

 Powerful text from Janet Nolan is paired with stunning illustrations from New York Times best-selling illustrator Thomas Gonzalez in this inspiring story that reveals how something remarkable can emerge from a devastating event.
 Read the Q&A with the author and illustrator here.